spmka/training/README.md

 # SPM KA Training

 * Do the necessary installations below
-* Read how to download files for a step
 * Then start with [Step 01](https://github.com/spmka/training/wiki)
+* If you want to use the files for a step, read how to download files for a step at the bottom

 ## Necessary Installations
 ### NodeJS and npm